Mark 11 nuclear bomb: Description

 As with the Mark 8, the Mark 11 was a gun-type nuclear bomb (see also: gun-type assembly weapon).
-It used a fixed large target assembly of highly enriched uranium or HEU, a gun-like barrel, and a powder charge and uranium bullet or projectile fired up the barrel into the target.
+It used a fixed large target assembly of highly enriched uranium (HEU), a gun-like barrel, and a powder charge and a uranium bullet or projectile fired up the barrel into the target.

 The Mark 11 was first produced in 1956, and was in service until 1960.
 A total of 40 were produced, replacing but not expanding the quantity of Mark 8 bombs.
 It was 14 in in diameter and 147 in long, with a weight of 3,210 to 3,500 lb.
 Yield was reportedly the same as the Mark 8, 25 to 30 kilotons.

-The two bombs reportedly used the same basic fissile weapon design, but the Mark 11 had a much more modern external casing designed to penetrate further and more reliably into the ground.
+Both the Mark 8 and the Mark 11 were compatible with the same fissile material "gun cores", but the Mark 11 had a much more modern external casing designed to penetrate further and more reliably into the ground.
 The Mark 8 had a flat nose, much like a torpedo.
 The Mark 11 nose was a pointed ogive shape.

 The MK-11 also known as the MK-91 had variable yields by changing the target rings.
 A major difference over the MK-8 was that the MK-91 had an electric operated actuator as a safety device that would rotate a spline ring to prevent the projectile from being fired into the target rings.
 The MK-8 had no safety devices.
 Upon release from the delivery aircraft detonation would occur after the black powder fuzes burned 90-110 seconds.
 The MK-91 was a deep penetrating weapon in many surface materials.
-A "PHOEBE" polonium initiator increased the nuclear detonation efficiency.
+A "PHOEBE" polonium neutron initiator increased the nuclear detonation efficiency.